thedanielvogelsang/vehicle_api/README.md

 # README

-This project, built over the course of 2 days, is a RESTful json-returning public API for a fictional auto dealership, which has Create, Read, Update and Destroy capability for 4 associated resources:
+This project, built over the course of 2 days, is a test-driven RESTful json-returning public API for a fictional auto dealership, which has Create, Read, Update and Destroy capability for 4 associated resources:

 * VEHICLES
 * MAKES